MohammedEsafi/Widen/README.md

 <br />

-Instagram Auto follow chrome extension — The extension helps you follow all of someone's followers, followings, or likers.
+Instagram auto follow chrome extension — The extension helps you follow all of someone's followers, followings, or likers.